digitalutsc/ableplayer/README.md

 ## Able Player

 **Able Player** is a fully accessible cross-browser media player created by accessibility specialist Terrill Thompson.
-It uses the HTML5 <audio> or <video> element for browsers that support them.
+It uses the HTML5 &lt;audio&gt; or &lt;video&gt; at support them.
 The Able Player module integrates the jQuery Able Player plugin as a Drupal JavaScript library for use in other projects.

 ## Dependencies